-- Complete the 'Authorisation to confirm a valid card/application' form, which advises Blue Card Services that you are undertaking child-related activities through UQ (please download the form from the Master of Counselling Placement 2017 Blackboard site as it is pre-filled with UQ details). - 2) Attend a Blue Card session, where a nominated UQ representative will complete Part G of the form and sight your proof of identity.
-Bring a photocopy of your ID and existing Blue Card (both sides).
+- Complete the 'Authorisation to confirm a valid card/application' form, which advises Blue Card Services that you are undertaking child-related activities through UQ (please download the form from the Master of Counselling Placement 2018 Blackboard site as it is pre-filled with UQ details). - 2) Attend a Blue Card session, where a nominated UQ representative will complete Part G of the form and sight your proof of identity.
+Please bring your Blue Card and two types of identification, as per the form.
 Check your student email account for details of the sessions. - 3) The School will note your card expiry date and send your form to Blue Card Services.